Terms & Conditions

 Activating or tightening a consent mechanism (for example CookieScript) can reduce measured sessions and conversions in GA4 because only users who opt in are tracked.
 This may create an apparent step change versus pre compliance periods.
 To keep comparisons fair we will:

-- treat the first 7 days after a consent change as a stabilisation period and exclude them from uplift verification and fee calculation,
+- treat the first 7 days after a consent change as a stabilisation period and exclude them from uplift verification and performance analysis,

 - where feasible, use like for like segments (for example “consenting users only”) for comparisons during the first full Measurement Window post change, or